sebschlicht/bachelor-thesis/cluster-setup.md

+# Setup a cluster

-# Neo4j
+## Neo4j HA cluster

+### Overview
+The architecture of the Neo4j HA cluster can be found [in the documentation](http://neo4j.com/docs/stable/ha-architecture.html).

-## Installation
+### Installation
 The Neo4j server can be [installed using your package manager](http://debian.neo4j.org/?_ga=1.174493282.1166350782.1407319663).

-## Node configuration
+In this bachelor thesis the Enterprise version of the Neo4j server is used.
+Some features are available in this version only and I remember it was something necessary but have not found it again yet.

+Using the package manager a user `neo4j` is created automatically.
+However, some I/O action seemed to be executed as root.

+### Code changes
+Changing `GraphDatabaseFactory` to `HighlyAvailableGraphDatabaseFactory` in the creation process of the `GraphDatabaseService` should be sufficient.

-### Master
+### Configuration
-This configuration is a result of the [performance guide](http://docs.neo4j.org/chunked/stable/performance-guide.html).
+This configuration is a result of the [HA setup tutorial](http://neo4j.com/docs/stable/ha-setup-tutorial.html) and the [performance guide](http://docs.neo4j.org/chunked/stable/performance-guide.html).
 Detailed information can be found in the [server configuration section](http://neo4j.com/docs/stable/server-configuration.html) of the documentation.

 | Configuration | Location | Command | Description |